I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Call Gabby, she’s expecting your call.
 Go to Chicago.
 Get a ticket for tonight, okay?
 My cell phone has been mailed to Chicago and should arrive tomorrow or the next day.
 If Abram asks you for my phone when you get there, just tell him you left it behind and are having it mailed to you.
 Sit tight and let your inhibitions go—for once—until I get there.”

 “Promise me, Mona.
 Promise me.
 I swear, I’ll be so good.
 I’ll be so fucking good.
-I’ll go back and finish high school, I’ll never touch drugs again, I’ll never see Tyler again, I’ll be the best sister and daughter, I’ll listen to you talk about space and shit without complaining, I will never call physics boring, and I will make this up to you.
+I’ll go back and finish high school, I’ll never touch drugs again, I’ll never see Tyler again, I’ll be the best sister and daughter, I’ll forgive you for everything, we’ll create a special handshake for when the next NASA thing lands on Jupiter or whatever, I will never call physics boring, and I will make this up to you.
 I will never, ever lie.
 But if you don’t do this for me, I’m dead.
 I’m so, so dead.”
 Her voice caught on the last sentence, adopting a decidedly watery edge, and that sobered me more than anything else would have.

 My sister didn’t cry.
 Ever.
 What a messy mess.